Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 Examples of **critical errors** include:

-* An exception occurs when NServiceBus is attempting to execute the recoverability policy, including moving a message to the error queue.
+* An exception occurs when NServiceBus attempts to execute the recoverability policy, including moving a message to the error queue.
 The context will contain a specific error  `Failed to execute recoverability policy for message with native ID: \`{message.MessageId}\``
 * There are repeated failures in reading information from a required storage.
 * An exception occurs reading from the input queue.